App Logo

 • Penalties and remedies for breach of contract by either party.

-• Dispute resolution mechanisms and governing law.
+• Dispute resolution mechanisms and governing law in 2025.

 Securing Developer Approval: The No Objection Certificate (NOC)